San Juan Islands Conservation District

 San Juan County, Washington

-Each year, the San Juan Islands Conservation District joins 45 other organizations across the Pacific Northwest on October 16th to host outdoor activities enabling people to take action.
-Orca Recovery Day is an intentional day of action to restore habitat, reduce stormwater pollution, and educate the public about things they can do everyday to help one of the most iconic species of the Pacific Northwest.
+Each year, the San Juan Islands Conservation District joins 45 other organizations across the Pacific Northwest in October to host outdoor activities enabling people to take action.
+Orca Recovery Month, or Ora-tober, is an intentional month of action to restore habitat, reduce stormwater pollution, and educate the public about things they can do everyday to help one of the most iconic species of the Pacific Northwest.

 2021 Events